FreddieBrown/FreddieBrown/README.md

 - [Red Notice](https://www.amazon.co.uk/Red-Notice-Became-Putins-Enemy/dp/0593072952): This is a book that I enjoyed and think it provides an interesting insight into Russian politics and business.
 - [American Kingpin](https://www.amazon.co.uk/American-Kingpin-Criminal-MasterMind-Behind/dp/1591848148): Book about the drugs on the dark web and how they caugh the people running it
 - [Ready Player One](https://www.amazon.co.uk/Ready-Player-One-Ernest-Cline/dp/0099560437/ref=sr_1_1?crid=3FNQPSIKYWPHI&dchild=1&keywords=ready+player+one&qid=1594480135&s=books&sprefix=ready%2Cstripbooks%2C171&sr=1-1): Brilliant book about a dystopian future centred around VR, sequel coming soon.
+- [How Swift Achieved Dynamic Linking Where Rust Couldn't](https://gankra.github.io/blah/swift-abi/): Interesting article about ABIs and how Swift has acheived it and the problems Rust has in implementing one for itself.